amyrman/amyrman/README.md

 - 🤔 I’m looking for help with:
   - At the moment, managing covid.
 At least days seem to be getting brighter both literally and figuratively! 🤞
 - 💬 Ask me about:
   - Whatever you like and we'll take it from there!
-I'm curious by nature.
+I'm curious by nature, and I love to help out!
 For example, I know some things about social work (psychology, sociology).
   - Programming-wise?
 Beginner Javascript, Java, HTML, CSS.
 And, did I say I like to structure stuff!?
 - 📫 How to reach me:
   - amyhrman [at] google mail